nati-natnael/MyRetail/README.md

 ### Update Product Price by ID
 Since this is a `PUT` request, it's best done from the swagger page or applications like `Postman`.

----
-**NOTE** - MyRetail is hosted on cold start function.
-The first request will be slow to respond.
+*Note - MyRetail is hosted on cold start function.
+The first request will be slow to respond.*

----

 Update Price From Swagger
 1. Navigate to the following link: https://my-retail-service.azurewebsites.net/swagger
 2. From the Product dropdown click on `/product/{id}/price/{price}`
 3. Click `Try it out`
 4. Enter `13860428` in the `id` field
-5. Entry `10.00` in the `price` field
+5. Enter `10.00` in the `price` field
 6. Click the `Execute` button

 The above steps will send a `PUT` request to MyRetail API in the following form: